Super 4 (2014 TV series)

-Super 4 is a French-German animated television series that began in 2014, marking the 40th anniversary of the Playmobil toys that inspired it.
-It features a team of heroes who protect the inhabitants of the disparate worlds of Kingsland, the Enchanted Island, and the City of Technopolis, against calamities and enemies.
+Super 4 is a French–German animated television series that premiered in 2014, marking the 40th anniversary of the Playmobil toy line that inspired it.
+The series follows a team of heroes who protect the inhabitants of the distinct worlds of Kingsland, the Enchanted Island, and the City of Technopolis from various calamities and adversaries.

-The series is co-produced by Method Animation and Morgen Studios, with the participation of France Télévisions and Cartoon Network Italy (Series 1), in association with Turner Broadcasting System Italy (Series 1) and SOFITVCINE 3 (Series 2), with animation provided by Vision Globale (Season 1), and DQ Entertainment (Season 2).
+The series was co-produced by Method Animation and Morgen Studios, with participation from France Télévisions and Cartoon Network Italy during the first season.
+It was produced in association with Turner Broadcasting System Italy for the first season and SOFITVCINE 3 for the second season.
+Animation services were provided by Vision Globale for the first season and DQ Entertainment for the second season.

-The series began airing in August 2014 in French; English dubbing was done later.
-The series has been broadcast by several channels worldwide, such as CITV in the United Kingdom and Minimax TV in Central Europe, and in the United States, the terrestrial KidsClick block carried in syndication by stations associated with television station owner Sinclair Broadcast Group.
+The series began airing in August 2014 in the French language.
+An English-language dub was produced at a later stage.
+The series has been broadcast by several television channels worldwide, including CITV in the United Kingdom and Minimax TV in Central Europe.
+In the United States, the series was aired through the terrestrial KidsClick programming block in syndication by stations associated with the Sinclair Broadcast Group.